As Carbon Dioxide Levels Rise, Major Crops Are Losing Nutrients

 On a recent afternoon, Lewis Ziska, who's a plant physiologist with the U.S. Department of Agriculture, demonstrates an experiment there with a crop important to many of us — coffee.

 The chamber is really bright to mimic the sun.
 A few neat rows of green coffee plants are growing.
-The air that they're absorbing has about the same amount of CO2 as in the pre-industrial age, about 250 years ago.
+The air that they're absorbing has about the same amount of CO2 as in the preindustrial age, about 250 years ago.

 Across the hall, we can see a possible glimpse of the plant's future.
 Here, there's a chamber with plants growing at CO2 levels projected for the end of this century.